On Calibrating Diffusion Probabilistic Models: Experiments

 \textbf{Computing $\mathbb{E}_{q_{t}(x_{t})}\left[\boldsymbol{\epsilon}^{t}_{\theta}(x_{t})\right]$.} To estimate the expectation over $q_{t}(x_{t})$, we construct $x_{t}=\alpha_{t}x_{0}+\sigma_{t}\epsilon$, where $x_{0}\sim q_{0}(x_{0})$ is sampled from the training set and $\epsilon\sim \mathcal{N}(\epsilon|\mathbf{0},\mathbf{I})$ is sampled from a standard Gaussian distribution.
 The selection of timestep $t$ depends on the sampling schedule of DPM-Solver.
 The computed values of $\mathbb{E}_{q_{t}(x_{t})}\left[\boldsymbol{\epsilon}^{t}_{\theta}(x_{t})\right]$ are restored in a dictionary and warped into the output layers of DPMs, allowing existing inference pipelines to be reused.

 We first calibrate the model trained by \citet{ho2020denoising} on the CIFAR-10 dataset and compare it to the original one for sampling with DPM-Solvers.
 We conduct a systematical study with varying NFE (i.e., number of function evaluations) and solver order.
-The results are presented in Table~\ref{table:1}.
+The results are presented in Tables~\ref{table:1} and~\ref{newtable3}.
 After calibrating the model, the sample quality is consistently enhanced, which demonstrates the significance of doing so and the efficacy of our method.
 We highlight the significant improvement in sample quality (4.61$\to$4.22 when using 15 NFE and $3$-order DPM-Solver; 3.89$\to$3.32 when using 20 NFE and $3$-order DPM-Solver).
-After model calibration, the number of steps required to achieve convergence for a $3$-order DPM-Solver is reduced from $\geq$30 to 20.
-Specifically, our method represents a potential new option for expediting the sampling of DPMs.
-In addition, as a point of comparison, the $3$-order DPM-Solver with 1,000 NFE can only yield an FID score of 3.45 when using the original model, which, along with the results in Table~\ref{table:1}, indicates that model calibration likely helps to improve the convergence of sampling.
-We also note that a higher-order DPM-Solver is superior to a lower-order one, regardless of whether the model has been calibrated.
+After model calibration, the number of steps required to achieve convergence for a $3$-order DPM-Solver is reduced from $\geq$30 to 20, making our method a new option for expediting the sampling of DPMs.
+In addition, as a point of comparison, the $3$-order DPM-Solver with 1,000 NFE can only yield an FID score of 3.45 when using the original model, which, along with the results in Table~\ref{table:1}, indicates that model calibration helps to improve the convergence of sampling.

 Then, we conduct experiments with the discrete-time model trained on the CelebA 64x64 dataset by \citet{song2021denoising}.
 The corresponding sample quality comparison is shown in Table~\ref{table:2}.
 Clearly, model calibration brings significant gains (3.91$\to$3.62 when using 15 NFE and $3$-order DPM-Solver; 2.84$\to$2.33 when using 20 NFE and $3$-order DPM-Solver) that are consistent with those on the CIFAR-10 dataset.
 This demonstrates the prevalence of the mis-calibration issue in existing DPMs and the efficacy of our correction.
-We still observe that model calibration improves convergence of sampling.
-Generated images are visualized in Appendix~\ref{app:vis}.
+We still observe that model calibration improves convergence of sampling, and as shown in Figure~\ref{newfigure2}, our calibration could help to reduce ambiguous generations.
+More generated images are displayed in Appendix~\ref{app:vis}.

-\subsection{Model Likelihood}
+\subsection{Model likelihood}